carpentries/instructor-training/_episodes/19-carpentries.md

 and improve the lessons via "bug fixes" as we go along.
 We discuss this in more detail in [a later lesson]({{ site.root }}/20-lessons/).

+### Lesson Contribution

+The lesson materials for Software and Data Carpentry are hosted on GitHub:

+*   [Data Carpentry on GitHub][dc-github]
+*   [Software Carpentry on GitHub][swc-github]

+and are developed collaboratively---in 2015 alone, almost 200 people
+made contributions to various lessons.
+Each lesson is in a separate repository, and consists of narrative lesson material and an associated directory containing the data or scripts needed in the lesson.
+This source material is also then served as a website, using GitHub's "gh-pages" feature.

+Lesson contribution is managed within the repository using "issues" and "pull requests".
+New problems or suggestions can be introduced as issues, discussed by the community, and addressed via a pull request, which serves as a "request" to make changes, and can also be discussed before changes are merged.

 ### Beyond Lessons

 While contribution is frequently seen in terms of contributing